How to Get Discounts or Cheap Rome Colosseum Tickets

 Going around the huge perimeter of the Colosseum will help you get an idea of its magnificent dimensions and the enormous capacity of its stands.
-In addition, it will allow you to see it from different angles (some parts are better preserved than others and turning around will surprise you).
+In addition, it will allow you to see it from different angles (some parts are better preserved than others and turning it around will surprise you).

-You can also go to the stairs that go up to the Monti district (you will find them easily because they are just at the top of the Metro stop of Piazza del Colosseo) and stop there to enjoy the view.
+You can also go to the stairs that go up to the Monti district (you will find them easily because they are just at the top of the Metro stop Piazza del Colosseo) and stop there to enjoy the view.

-Being quite elevated, you will eliminate from view the traffic and the many people surrounding it at its feet, so you will be able to take the best pictures.
+Being quite high, you will eliminate from view the traffic and the many people surrounding it at its feet, so you will be able to take the best pictures.
 The sunset from there is magical and the colors of the sky with the Roman Forum and the Colosseum in front of you will not leave you indifferent.

 The best panoramic view of the Roman Forum

 There is a large part of the Roman Forum that can be seen perfectly from Via dei Fori Imperiali as you walk between the Colosseum and Piazza Venezia.
-If you can make this tour on a Sunday, you will see that the great avenue is closed to traffic to become pedestrian.
+If you can make this tour on a Sunday, you will see that the great avenue is closed to traffic to become pedestrianized.
 A real treat for tourists and Romans, who take the opportunity to enjoy the outdoors and these magnificent views.

 Another key place that I personally recommend to visit 100% is the highest part of the square where the Capitoline Museums are located (take the opportunity to see the symbolic statue of Romulus and Remus with his she-wolf).
 If you go up here late in the afternoon, when the Colosseum and the Forum are already closed and empty of tourists, you will be practically alone in front of the immensity of Ancient Rome.